rainforestapp/rainforest_ruby_runtime/README.md

 ## Usage

-To run the tests on Sauce Labs, set the following environment variables:
+To run the tests on Sauce Labs, first run `rainforest_test --prepare-sauce`, and then set the following environment variables:

 - `CAPYBARA_DRIVER=sauce`
 - `SAUCE_USERNAME=<your username>`